palactix/content/policy/gdpr.md

 ### **3.7 Right to Withdraw Consent**

-You may withdraw consent at any time for optional features or integrations.
+You may withdraw consent for optional features or integrations at any time.

 To exercise these rights, contact us at: **[support@palactix.com](mailto:support@palactix.com)**